 BACKGROUND CHECKS/REFERENCE CHECKS/DRIVING:

-The background and reference checks are a high priority for the families that hire our nannies.
-It is, of course, important to make sure your nanny comes to you with the highest credentials and recommendations.
 Background checks for foreign au pairs are only as good as the record systems of the country reporting them.
 Each au pair is asked to provide her own background check from the country in which she resides.
 At Your Child's Nanny, we perform an in-house background check on every nanny, propagated from her SSN, eliminating the possibility of missing out on the smaller jurisdictions.
 We are pretty familiar with how our judicial system works, it is presumptuous to assume that the country you are hiring a nanny from has the same reporting systems for criminal activity, sex offenses and civil issues.